mvolkmann/blog/src/smalltalk/smalltalk-overview.md

 Late binding means that messages sent to objects are looked up for compatible methods at runtime.
+A method name is referred to as a selector.
 However, Smalltalk editors do check for "unknown selectors" when code is entered that sends a message to a literal object (not to a variable).